waybyte/example-console/README.md

-# Logicrom SDK - Console API example
+# Logicrom OpenCPU SDK - Console API example

 ## How to build